-PARTNERSHIP STANDARD P2 (CPF) P2 Standard he College Provided Faculty model has ongoing collaboration with secondary school partners.
-P2 Required Evidence .
-A description of the ongoing collaboration between partners and the roles and responsibilities of each stakeholder.
+PARTNERSHIP STANDARD P2 (CPF) P2 Standard The college provided faculty program has ongoing collaboration with secondary school partners.
+P2 Required Evidence A description of the ongoing collaboration between partners and the roles and responsibilities of each stakeholder.
 Include evidence that supports the collaboration, such as event materials, stakeholder survey results, partner meeting minutes, or advisory board feedback.
 A sample Memorandum of Understanding (MOU) or partnership agreement, if available, between the college/university and district or high school.
-If not available, description of the process under which a school/district leadership and CPF establish a partnership and the extent of the relationship.
-Commentary Ongoing collaboration should be interactions between the CPF and secondary school partners that are more than just a one-time occurrence or event and that demonstrate active participation by both partners, but which can take many different forms.
-CPFs might engage in multiple ongoing collaborative activities with its secondary school partners (e.g., advisory board meetings, school counselor training and information sessions, virtual library tutorials, student mentorships, financial aid advising, optional professional development workshops, grant work, curriculum aligning, CTE trainings and events, etc.) Choose one strong example and provide an in-depth description of what that ongoing collaboration entails, including how it is collaborative (e.g., the roles and responsibilities of each stakeholder and how they provide input into decision-making), who participates, frequency of occurrence, its rationale and outcomes, and/or the process by which the CPF uses this collaboration to inform program improvements.
-Depending upon your example, evidence could take the form of event materials, partner meeting minutes, and/or advisory board feedback.
-If the CEP is providing evidence such as meeting minutes or board feedback, it should also include a summary or analysis of any lessons learned from these collaborative practices.
-As noted in Evaluation Standard 2 (E2), impact surveys and evaluations of partners, such as instructors, principals, and guidance counselors, can be used as evidence for Partnership Standard 2 (P2).
-However, programs should not submit the same evaluation report to satisfy both standards.
-In addition, some explanation of how the survey results are used to inform ongoing collaboration should be included, since surveys in and of themselves are not inherently collaborative.
-Examples of ongoing collaboration between the CPF and secondary school partners can involve activities or events sponsored by other units on the college/university campus; however, these activities and events should be designed to enhance CPF resources or participation rather than aimed primarily at recruitment, for example, for the college/university.
+If not available, description of the process under which a school/district leadership and the college provided faculty program establish a partnership and the extent of the relationship.
+Commentary Ongoing collaboration should be interactions between the college provided faculty program and secondary school partners that are more than just a one-time occurrence or event and that demonstrate active participation by both partners, but which can take many different forms.
+College provided faculty programs may engage in multiple ongoing collaborative activities with its secondary school partners (e.g., advisory board meetings, school counselor training and information sessions, virtual library tutorials, student mentorships, financial aid advising, optional professional development workshops, grant work, curriculum aligning, CTE trainings and events, etc.) Choose one strong example and provide an in-depth description of what that ongoing collaboration entails, including how it is collaborative (e.g., the roles and responsibilities of each stakeholder and how they provide input into decision- making), who participates, frequency of occurrence, its rationale and outcomes, and/or the process by which the college provided faculty program uses this collaboration to inform program improvements.
+Depending upon your example, evidence could take the form of event mat meeting minutes, and/or advisory board feedback.
+If the college provided to program is providing evidence such as meeting minutes or board feedback include a summary or analysis of any lessons learned from these collaborary.
+As noted in Evaluation Standard 2 (E2), impact surveys and evaluations of such as instructors, principals, and guidance counselors, can be used as experimentally Partnership Standard 2 (P2).
+However, programs should not submit the same report to satisfy both standards.
+In addition, some explanation of how the same used to inform ongoing collaboration should be included, since surveys themselves are not inherently collaborative.
+Examples of ongoing collaboration between the college provided faculty program and secondary school partners can involve activities or events sponsored by other units on the college/university campus; however, these activities and events should be designed to enhance the college provided faculty program resources or participation rather than aimed primarily at recruitment, for example, for the college/university.
 School partnership agreements vary across institutions.
-For some CPFs, MOUs (Memoranda of Understanding) and/or agreements are created for partnerships between the CPF and an individual high school or school district.
-In other instances, state regulations might require specific agreements or agreement language for offering CPF courses to students.
-Other CPFs may adopt other practices in forming and maintaining partnerships with high schools.
-For the latter, a description should be provided that explains how a high school becomes a new CPF partner and how each institution is informed of or updated on its respective responsibilities and roles in that partnership.
+For some college provided faculty programs, MOUs (Memoranda of Understanding) and/or agreements are created for partnerships between the college provided faculty program and an individual high school or school district.
+In other instances, state regulations might require specific agreements or agreement language for offering college provided faculty courses to students.
+Other college provided faculty programs may adopt other practices in forming and maintaining partnerships with high schools.
+For the latter, a description should be provided that explains how a high school becomes a new college provided faculty partner and how each institution is informed of or updated on its respective responsibilities and roles in that partnership.
 If your state or school partners require individual MOUs or agreements, please clarify how often these documents are reviewed or revised after the initial agreement is established.